Root Beer Pulled Pork

 A slow cooker and a handful of ingredients are all you need to make Root Beer Pulled Pork.
 This tender fall-apart pork is begging to be piled onto buns and served with coleslaw!
 You’ll love this flavorful BBQ inspired meal.

-Pulled pork with bbq sauce on a bun.
+Pulled pork sandwiches with bbq sauce and potato chips on the side.

 Want to Save this Recipe?